-NHS 111 is open 24 hours a day, every day of the year and is free to call from your landline or mobile phone.
+NHS 111 is open 24 hours a day, every day of the year.
+It can be accessed online at 111.nhs.uk or by calling 111 free from your landline or mobile phone.

 Using 111 will help you get the right care, first time, and can save you time, effort and unnecessary journeys.

 It is suitable for patients who are unsure where to go for medical advice or for patients with urgent health conditions that can’t wait until their daytime GP surgery is open and available to help.
 It identifies the most appropriate service to meet patients' needs.